The other day, a student asked me this question: Can I crack IIT JEE in 90 days?

 The problem is, sometimes students thinks it as a shortcut to clear IIT JEE, which is not correct.
 The understanding of concepts is equally important.

 Don’t take test engines as the only preparation of IIT JEE that you require during last few months before the exam.
-If you are practicing the sample tests as an addition to your main preparation, it would be the best way forward.

 You also have to keep an eye on the quality of questions in these tests.
 The quality matters more than the quantity.
 It’s true in case of JEE preparation.